pydantic/pydantic/docs/usage/validation_errors.md

 ## `set_type`

-This error is raised when the value type is not `Set`.
+This error is raised when the value type is not `set`.

 ```py
 from typing import Set